ydataai/kubernetes-workshop/README.md

 kubectl get service -n <your_namespace_previously_created>
 ```

+### Let's test it

 Let's access the service in the cluster.
-In order to achieve that, we have to a do a port-forward, which is like open a tunnel from our computer to the cluster.
+To do that, we have to do a port-forward, which is like open a tunnel from our computer to the cluster.

 ```bash
 kubectl port-forward svc/webapp -n <your_namespace_previously_created> 8080:<port you used in your service>
 ```

-NOTE: You don't need the `-n <some_name_without_spaces>` if you have used kubens to set the default namespace
+NOTE: You don't need the `-n <some_name_without_spaces>` if you have used `kubens` to set the default namespace